 Goals: An Overview

-A goal is a specific target to achieve something.
+A goal is a specific target to achieve something (learn how to set goals using the S.M.A.R.T. method here).
 It’s the strategy and tactics you use to move toward your vision.
 You should set and achieve goals only that promote and are in line with your vision.
 This is why, if you don’t have a vision, goals alone can be defeating (i.e., without a vision, each goal is just something you’ve completed without a larger “why” in mind).

 Examples of goals: